HTTP API#

 - Long strings (up to reasonable memory limits)

-You can test your implementation using the lsfr
+You can test your implementation using the lsfr command:

 $ lsfr test http-api